aws/aws-eks-best-practices/content/networking/CoreDNS/index.md

 Once the adot collector is deployed, the metrics will be stored successfully in Amazon Prometheus

 ## Configure alert manager in Amazon Managed Service for Prometheus to send notifications
-Let's configure recording rules and alerting rules to check for the metric captured `linklocal_allowance_exceeded`.
-The `linklocal_allowance_exceeded` denotes the number of packets dropped due to PPS rate allowance exceeded for local services such as Route 53 DNS Resolver, Instance Metadata Service, Amazon Time Sync Service.
-You should receive alerts the moment it exceeds the value 0, meaning there shouldn't be any packet drops.
+Let's configure recording rules and alerting rules to check for the metrics discussed so far.

 We will use the [ACK Controller for Amazon Managed Service for Prometheus](https://github.com/aws-controllers-k8s/prometheusservice-controller) to provision the alerting and recording rules.